Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Conclusion

 \section{Conclusion}

-This paper presents a Pro-UIGAN framework to jointly super-resolve and inpaint occluded LR face images seamlessly.
-Moreover, our developed multi-stage progressive learning strategy allows us to achieve coarse-to-fine feature refinement under the guidance of facial geometry priors.
-Meanwhile, we provide a solution to estimating facial landmarks from occluded thumbnails, thus significantly improving our hallucination performance.
+This paper presents a Pro-UIGAN framework to jointly super-resolve and inpaint occluded LR face images.
+Our developed multi-stage progressive learning strategy allows us to achieve coarse-to-fine feature refinement under the guidance of facial geometry priors, significantly improving the hallucination performance.
 Experimental results on multiple widely-used benchmarks confirm the efficacy of Pro-UIGAN in generating identity-preserving face images and substantially benefiting downstream tasks.